Mask in Blue (1953 film)

-It is an operetta film based on the stage work of the same name composed by Fred Raymond.
-A previous film version was made in 1943.
+Mask in Blue (Maske in Blau) is a 1953 West German musical film directed by Georg Jacoby and starring Marika Rökk, Paul Hubschmid and Wilfried Seyferth.
 It was made at the Bavaria Studios in Munich and on location in Rome.
 The film's sets were designed by the art director Erich Kettelhut.
 It was shot in Agfacolor.
+It is an operetta film based on the stage work of the same name composed by Fred Raymond.
+A previous film version was made in 1943.